-197 189.
-One participant expressed concern with an ESC test procedures that would compute lateral displacement by using double integration with respect to time of the measurement of lateral acceleration at the vehicle centre of gravity (with time t=0 for the integration operation is the instant of steering initiation), because it believes that the same vehicle, when tested at different facilities and by different engineers, may experience differences in lateral displacement of up to 60 cm.
-Specifically, it suggested that problems could arise from the test procedures' computation of lateral displacement and also the repeatability of those procedures.26 This participant also suggested that the test should be based upon "spin velocity" rather than "spin displacement;" the reasoning was that this approach would render timing less important, because spin velocity at 1.071 seconds is roughly constant, and it argued that measurements of "spin velocity" would be easier to repeat.
+187. One participant expressed concern with an ESC test procedure that would compute lateral displacement by using double integration with respect to time of the measurement of lateral acceleration at the vehicle centre of gravity (with time t=0 for the integration operation is the instant of steering initiation), because it believes that the same vehicle, when tested at different facilities and by different engineers, may experience differences in lateral displacement of up to 60 cm.
+Specifically, it suggested that problems could arise from the test procedures' computation of lateral displacement and also the repeatability of those procedures.
+23/ This participant also suggested that the test should be based upon "spin velocity" rather than "spin displacement;" the reasoning was that this approach would render timing less important, because spin velocity at 1.071 seconds is roughly constant, and it argued that measurements of "spin velocity" would be easier to repeat.

-198 190.
-Technically speaking, the lateral displacement evaluated under the regulation is not the "lateral displacement of the vehicle's centre of gravity," but an approximation of this displacement.
+188. Technically speaking, the lateral displacement evaluated under the regulation is not the "lateral displacement of the vehicle's centre of gravity," but an approximation of this displacement.
 In the present context, the location of the vehicle's centre of gravity corresponds to the longitudinal centre of gravity, measured when the vehicle is at rest on a flat, uniform surface.
 The lateral displacement metric, as defined, is based on the double integration of accurate lateral acceleration data.
 Lateral acceleration data are collected from an accelerometer, corrected for roll angle effects, and resolved to the vehicle's centre of gravity using coordinate transformation equations.
 The use of accelerometers is commonplace in the vehicle testing community, and installation is simple and well understood.
-[Although the use of GPS based measurements for vehicle dynamics testing is increasing, achieving high dynamic accuracy requires differential post processing (a process the agency has found to be time consuming), a real-time differential service, or real-time kinematics base station correction of the data.
-Each of
+However, this gtr also permits use of GPS-based data for calculation of lateral displacement if a Contracting Party determines that the GPS-based calculation method is equivalent or better in accuracy than the double integration method.